mihxil/ansible-nexus/README.md

 1. If timestamp of local file is older than last modified date of the remote artifact
 2. If md5 of the file is different from the md5 of the remote file (Nexus only)

-Md5 takes precidence if it's available as this method is more robust and allows downgrades as well as upgrades
+Md5 takes precedence if it's available as this method is more robust and allows downgrades as well as upgrades

 # Chaining actions when an artifact is downloaded